sjp/ideas/README.md

 See the [DEVMODE](https://msdn.microsoft.com/en-us/library/windows/desktop/dd183565(v=vs.85).aspx) `dmDisplayFrequency` field for getting the value of the monitor's refresh rate.

-# An in-memory full-text search index
+## An in-memory full-text search index

 .NET is currently missing a good full text search library.
-What might be a good idea is porting Whoosh from Python to C#.
+What might be a good idea is porting [Whoosh](https://whoosh.readthedocs.io/en/latest/) from Python to C#.
+An alternative is [bleve](https://github.com/blevesearch/bleve) from Go.

 The intended use cases are to be able to search across databases agnostically, like Elasticsearch, but also being able to run the search engine in-process with other code.

 The main purpose for this is for me to be able to query against a database of audio tags.
 I want to be able to search against song titles, artists, albums, etc when I make a query and have them be ranked appropriately.
 Using the database to do this is OK (i.e. can have multiple 'like' operators), but a full text search index is definitely more suited to the job.

+## A Unicode/Emoji library

+Wrap the unicode spec as a .NET package.
+Do this by converting the XML data into a SQLite database.
+Gives us information on each of the characters and makes them searchable.

+## A disk cache library

+Want to be able to transcode and have a cache to store the results.
+The resulting objects should have various cache policies, LRU, FIFO, LIFO, manual cache expiration.
+Additionally this should store a configurable maximum amount of temporary storage.
+Should work similar to MemoryCache but DiskCache instead.
+There may already be a library that does this, but I have not yet done my research.

+## A database streaming notification library

+With several (but not all) vendors, it is possible to receive events from databases.
+One example of this is SQL Server's "event notifications".
+These behave similar to remote triggers.

+It may be useful to have an application that subscribes to database events.
+One situation is when performing a software upgrade, and tracking any changes to the database that the application would need to know about when upgrading has completed.